 - At the end of the contract, if the worker wants to return to her/his place of hiring, the employer must pay the return costs.
 If the H2A visa holder does not intend to return to the place of hiring due to another job, the employer will not have to pay the fees.

-- In cases, the employer provides transportation for foreign workers, the same conditions must be implemented for US workers.
+- In some cases, the employer provides transportation for foreign workers.
+The same conditions must be implemented for US workers.

 Steps to be taken by the worker: